 I have been in both camps.

-When my oldest two (who are now almost 16 and almost 14) were younger, they were in bed by 7pm, 7:30pm at the latest.
+When my oldest two were younger, they were in bed by 7pm, 7:30pm at the latest.
 We had long days of therapy, activities to be at, school, etc and by 7pm they were tired and I was tired.
 I was “on” all day long and looked forward to some alone time.
 Even though we had very busy days, our nights were OURS.
 We didn’t really have anywhere to be at night time.
 We ate dinner as a family every night at 5pm when Josh got home from work, they took baths, got pajamas on, hung out, read books, said prayers and went to bed.
 Even though it was a super crazy time in our lives and physically exhausting, things were a little simpler then.
 Ha!
 If you would’ve told me that then, I would’ve laughed in your face.
 I patted myself on the back for having dinner on the table (usually), eating as a family and getting them to bed at a set early time.

 Fast forward to today.
 I now have 3 big kids.
 We rarely eat all together because we are bouncing from place to place- one person going here why the other is there.
 I now know why my friends with big kids used to tell me how hard it was just to sit down together to eat.
 We aren’t all usually home at the same time before 8pm except for on school breaks (the kids and my husband who is in law school at night).
 Our nights are no longer OURS like they used to be.
 We are at church activities, sports, have all kinds of homework and obligations.